magento/devdocs/src/_includes/graphql/gift-registry.md

 Attribute |  Data Type | Description
 --- | --- | ---
 `created_at` | String! | The date on which the gift registry was created.
-Only the registry owner can access this attribute `dynamic_attributes` | [GiftRegistryDynamicAttribute] | An array of attributes that define elements of the gift registry.
+Only the registry owner can access this attribute `dynamic_attributes` | [[GiftRegistryDynamicAttribute]](#GiftRegistryDynamicAttribute) | An array of attributes that define elements of the gift registry.
 Each attribute is specified as a code-value pair
 `event_name` | String! | The name the customer assigned to the event `items` | [[GiftRegistryItemInterface](#GiftRegistryItemInterface)] | An array of products added to the gift registry `message` | String! | The message text the customer entered to describe the event